dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 </table>
 ```

-- Position at coordiante `0` has to be set to `Empty`
+- Position at coordinate `0` has to be set to `Empty`
-- Position at coordiante `1` has to be set to `Player`
+- Position at coordinate `1` has to be set to `Player`
-- Position at coordiante `9` has to be set to `Block`
+- Position at coordinate `9` has to be set to `Block`

 Even though the chain is much longer we're still only doing 3 operations!
-What we need to execute the blockchain push is:
+So, what we really need to execute the blockchain push, however long it might be, is:

 - The previous position the player was at
-- The next position the player is moving into
+- The new position the player is moving into
-- The first `Empty` tile after the block chain ends
+- The first `Empty` tile at the end of the block chain we're pushing

-So as soon as we hit a `Block` when calculating the next position, we need to start iterating over each tile in that
+So as soon as we hit a `Block`, when calculating the next position, we need to start iterating over each tile in that
 direction until we hit anything other than `Block`.

 ```rust {data-file="player.rs", data-fold="['1-50']", hl_lines=["62-80"]}